matloff/TidyverseSkeptic/README.md

 ### Use of functional programming

-If there is one aspect of the Tidy-vs.-base-R debate that in my demonstrates the problem with Tidy, it's that
-Tidy advocates want R beginners to avoid loops.
+If there is one aspect of the Tidy-vs.-base-R debate that in my opinions demonstrates the problem with Tidy, it's that Tidy advocates want R beginners to avoid loops.
 Indeed, those advocates may not even teach loops at all in a basic course.